mightygunja/wittsy-app/README.md

-# Wittsy - Real-Time Witty Phrase Battle Game
+# Wittz - Real-Time Witty Phrase Battle Game

 A modern, cross-platform mobile and web game built with React Native and Firebase.